segmentio/segment-docs/src/connections/destinations/catalog/kahuna/index.md

 ## Mobile

-In order to leverage the full capability of Kahuna's Push Messaging and In-App features, you will have to bundle the Kahuna SDK while configuring your Segment mobile SDKs.
+In order to use the full capability of Kahuna's Push Messaging and In-App features, you will have to bundle the Kahuna SDK while configuring your Segment mobile SDKs.

 ### Android